callstack/react-native-testing-library/website/docs/API.md

 Hold the value of latest render call for easier access to query and other functions returned by [`render`](#render).

-It's value is automatically cleared after each test by calling [`cleanup`](#cleanup).
+Its value is automatically cleared after each test by calling [`cleanup`](#cleanup).
 If no `render` call has been made in a given test then it holds a special object that implements `RenderResult` but throws a helpful error on each property and method access.

 ## `cleanup`